GSA/idmanagement.gov/_buy/buy.md

 1. [PIV Cards](../approved-products-list-piv/)
 2. [Physical Access Control Systems](../approved-products-list-pacs-products/)

+**I can't find a category or product?**
-Products and services that have lost their certification are placed on the [Removed Products List (RPL)](../buy/removed-products-list/).
-It is also possible a category was deprecated after it has reached a level of broad adoption or maturity.
-These categories are [announced through our program page](../sell/fips201announcements).
+1. Products and services that have lost their certification due to security concerns are placed on the [Removed Products List (RPL)](../buy/removed-products-list/).
+2. It is also possible a category is deprecated after it has reached a level of broad adoption or maturity and further testing is no longer needed.
+These categories are [announced through our program page](../sell/fipsannouncements) on an annual-bases.
 A deprecated category is not the same as a removed product.

 [Contact us](../contact-us/) if you’re unsure if a product is fit for government use.